 - Protective of their territory

-Chow Chows need special socialization attention to avoid aggression and fear.
-Good socialization helps them feel confident and calm in new settings.
+Chow Chows need special socialisation attention to avoid aggression and fear.
+Good socialisation helps them feel confident and calm in new settings.

 Using the right chow chow behavior modification techniques is vital.
-It helps tackle any behavioral problems early.
+It helps tackle any behavioural problems early.

 Unsocialized Chow Chows might show aggressive tendencies or become too scared.
 Some common problems include: